Skip to Content

 • Fever and waist pain

 The truth is, chlamydia infection can be very dangerous in the future if not quickly treated.
-It may cause pelvic inflammatory disease that can result in tubal pregnancy, infertility in women, chronic lower abdominal pain, and increased chance to catch HIV and other sexually transmitted infections.
+It may cause pelvic inflammatory disease that can result in tubal pregnancy (ectopic pregnancy), infertility in women, chronic lower abdominal pain, and increased chance of getting HIV and other sexually transmitted infections.
+CDC

 What to do?

-After testing and culture, if it comes out positive, it’s important you take medications as prescribed by your doctor.
+If it comes out positive, it’s important you take medications exactly as prescribed by your doctor and avoid sex until you and your partner have finished treatment.

 Testing and treating your sex partners, avoiding unsafe sexual practices, consistent condom use and totally abstaining from sexual intercourse are some ways to prevent future chlamydia infections.